-Biology majors may earn up to 4 semester credits toward their major by participating in research programs with biology faculty at Lewis & Clark or with research professionals at other local institutions.
+Biology majors may participate in research programs with biology faculty at Lewis & Clark or with research professionals at other local institutions.
 These opportunities are available to students who have a strong academic record.
-Two semester credits may be earned as a practicum (Biology 244) if the student works under the close guidance of a faculty member; up to 4 hours per semester may be earned for independent study (Biology 499) if the student has sufficient familiarity with research to work fairly independently on the design, execution, and interpretation of experiments; and if the student formally presents the results, either in writing or orally.
+Two semester credits may be earned as a practicum (Biology 244) if the student works under the close guidance of a faculty member; up to 4 hours per semester may be earned for independent study (Biology 499) if the student has sufficient familiarity with research to work fairly independently on the design, execution, and interpretation of experiments.

-For students with interests linking biology with other disciplines, two programs are available.
-The biology and chemistry departments jointly offer an interdisciplinary major in biochemistry and molecular biology.
-The program is described elsewhere in this catalog.
+For students with interests linking biology with other disciplines, two interdisciplinary majors are available: in biochemistry/molecular biology and in environmental sciences.
+Both programs are described elsewhere in this catalog.

 Biology majors who have distinguished themselves academically (GPA of at least 3.500 in the major and overall) are eligible to participate in the honors program.
-In the spring of their junior year, students work with a faculty adviser to develop a research proposal, which must be approved by the department.
+In the spring of their junior year, students work with a faculty advisor to develop a research proposal, which must be approved by the department.
 Students carry out the experimental work in their senior year, preparing a written thesis and an oral presentation for the faculty during spring semester.
 The senior thesis may be used as one of the six upper-division biology courses required for the major.
 Students who maintain a GPA of at least 3.500 and who complete the program successfully in the judgment of the department faculty receive honors in biology on graduation.